 Dentures are not indestructible, your dentures will eventually need to be relined, possibly even remade or rebased in the future due to normal wear and tear.
 When your dentures are rebased, the dentist will replace the old base with a new one, this is the part that sits directly on the pallet or the bottom of your mouth.
-With normal wear and tear, your dentures can loosen, this will make chewing and speaking difficult, your gums will also get irritated.
+With normal wear and tear, your dentures can loosen, which will make chewing and speaking difficult, and your gums will also get irritated.
 To minimize the chance that these changes will happen, please see your dentist at least twice a year.

 Here are some maintenance tips for your dentures:

 - If you are handling your dentures, make sure you are doing so over soft padding like a towel, if they fall onto a hard floor or counter they could break.